alvarowolfx/mearm-web-bluetooth/README.md

   * Will need 4 micro servos.
 * External battery for the servos.

-The Arduino sketch can be found at `sketch` folder.
+The Arduino sketch can be found at `arduino` folder.

 ## Web part

 The web part of the project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+I user this [article](https://developers.google.com/web/updates/2015/07/interact-with-ble-devices-on-the-web) on developers google to figure out the web bluetooth part.